-Sooner or later, as we age, we will all need care.
+Rosalyn Carter once said, “There are four kinds of people in the world – those who have been caregivers, those who are currently caregivers, those who will be caregivers, and those who will need caregivers.”
+Sooner or later, as we age, we will all need some type of care.
 Those of us who are in good health may only start needing a little help, perhaps a few hours a week, by our mid to late seventies.
 By then, even if we don’t have any challenging physical or mental health conditions, we could still use some assistance to run chores for us both indoors and outdoors, to have decent meals prepared, and to keep us company.

-Others would need more caring assistance than that.
-Whether because of bad knees, early stage dementia, or other conditions we could be afflicted with, we would start leaning increasingly on family members for help or, if money is not a great issue, we would start looking to hire professional caregivers.
+Others need more care and assistance.
+Whether because of bad knees, Alzheimer’s disease, or other health conditions, individuals will start leaning increasingly on family members for help or, if money is not an issue, they will likely look to hire professional caregivers.
+The following article provide some information on finding a professional caregiver and the tasks and duties that caregivers typically handle.

 When your budget permits, there are several ways to find an appropriate caregiver.

 You can save money on their salary by hiring an aide or certified nursing assistant (CNA) directly for your parent or spouse.
-Personal recommendations from friends or family who have used the aide and know their abilities is one way.
+Personal recommendations from friends or family who have used the aide and know his or her abilities is one way.
 However, you would have to conduct the searching, screening, interviewing, vetting and, finally, the hiring.

 In addition, every time the caregiver needs time off, you would need to fill-in, either personally, or with another aide or CNA.
-If your parent ought not be left unattended for long periods of time, you would be doubly challenged, for emergencies in the lives of your aides will be inevitable, and you need to ensure that you or someone else is can rapidly fill-in and do the job.
+If your parent ought not be left unattended for long periods of time, you would be doubly challenged, for emergencies in the lives of your aides will be inevitable, and you need to ensure that you or someone else is can rapidly fill in and do the job if necessary.

 Home care agencies cost considerably more than hiring a CNA privately.
 However, a good agency would assume the responsibility for most of the mentioned tasks.
 Here is what a home care agency does: